-Mono- and disaccharides: Extraction of the dried powdered couch grass rhizome with 80% of water ethanol by Arni and Percival (1951) gave 17.1% of fructose and 3.4 % of glucose and a disaccharide hydrolizing mainly to glucose and fructose with xylose.
+Mono- and disaccharides: Extraction of the dried powdered couch grass rhizome with 80% of water ethanol by Arni and Percival (1951) gave 17.1% of fructose and 3.4% of glucose and a disaccharide hydrolizing mainly to glucose and fructose with xylose.

 Sugar alcohols: Mannitol (suggested to be formed by boiling) and inositol, were mentioned by Berger in his manual (1960) after the former authors.
-The information have been cited in Hänsel (1992), Nagell A in Wichtl (2004).
+The information has been cited in Hänsel (1992) and

+Nagell (2004).
 The information on mannitol (2-3%) was cited by Stoop et al. (1996).
 There is no more recent data.